This post assumes prior knowledge of - Contravariant - Bifunctor

 Although there are some exceptions, you will usually see

-or Profunctor
+Contravariant or Profunctor instances over

-itself is a newtype over
+function types.
+Predicate itself is a newtype over

-, and so are most types with these
+a -> Bool, and so are most types with these

 instances.

-Let's take a closer look at a -> b
+Let's take a closer look at a -> b.
+We can easily map

-, but what about the a
+over the b, but what about the a?
+For example,

-given showInt :: Int -> String
+given showInt :: Int -> String, what do we need to

-convert this function to showBool :: Bool -> String
+convert this function to showBool :: Bool -> String:

 showInt :: Int -> String